Near Gila River in Pinal County, Arizona — The American Mountains (Southwest)

 Erected 1995 by Arizona Chapter of the Japanese American Citizens League.

 Location.
 33° 7.05′ N, 111° 51.133′ W. Marker is near Gila River, Arizona, in Pinal County.
-Marker can be reached from Casa Blanca Road 0.6 miles east of Interstate 10.
-Touch for map.
-Marker is in the parking lot for the Gila River Indian Reservation Cultural Center, now closed.
+Marker can be reached from Casa Touch for map.
 Marker is in this post office area: Bapchule AZ 85121, United States of America.
+Touch for directions.

 Regarding Gila River Internment Center - Rivers, Arizona.
 The Canal and Butte Camps sites are sacred to the tribe; therefore public access is restricted.
 "No Trespassing" signs are posted and a permit must be obtained from the Gila River Indian Tribe to visit either site.